Srikanth-Drklrd/MIMO_Genetic_Algorithm/README.md

 ## File Descriptions

-1. **`Beamforming_Optimization.ipynb`**: A Python notebook containing the full simulation of the dynamic beamforming process.
+1. **`Dynamic-Beamforming-using-Genetic-Algorithm-Notebook.ipynb`**: A Python notebook containing the full simulation of the dynamic beamforming process.
 This includes simulations for both constant velocity and acceleration motion.
 The simulations utilize a synthetic dataset generated with an inverted Ackley function.
 To simulate real-world environmental noise, AWGN, Raleigh, and Rician noise models were added.

 2. **`model.py`**: Contains the Genetic Algorithm script optimized for dynamic beamforming.
 The GA evolves the antenna configurations in real-time for optimal beam tracking and signal enhancement.

-3. **`generate_ackley.py`**: A script to generate the inverted Ackley function, which is used as the fitness landscape in testing the GA's ability to optimize beamforming.
+3. **`Synthetic_Dataset.py`**: A script to generate the inverted Ackley function, which is used as the fitness landscape in testing the GA's ability to optimize beamforming.

-4. **Simulation Results**: The notebook also includes visualizations of the simulation results for different motion types (constant velocity and acceleration) and provides references for comparison.
+5. **Simulation Results**: The notebook also includes visualizations of the simulation results for different motion types (constant velocity and acceleration) and provides references for comparison.

 ## Installation and Usage